-Along the lines of 2020, a few talks have been organised to keep us entertained in the run-up to the Arctic Club Dinner.
+Along the lines of 2020, a few talks have been organised to keep us entertained during the 2021 / 2022 winter.

 Wednesday 24 November 2021 @ 7:00 pm - Dougal Goodman and Alastair Macdonald

 Alastair Macdonald will talk to the title - "1952 British Spitsbergen Expedition".

 About the speaker - Alastair Macdonald was introduced to the Arctic at the age of 17 by participating in a BSES Expedition to Norway 50 miles North of Bodø in 1950.
 He was a member of the British Spitsbergen Expedition 1952 and the 1953 Cambridge Spitsbergen Geological Expedition.
 He then worked as a Land Surveyor in the Overseas and Home Civil Services before returning to Svalbard in 2001 working with John Muston as leaders on a BSES Expedition led by Lorraine Craig

 Dougal Goodman will talk to the title - "Breaking Ice".